herbsjs/herbsjs.github.io/docs/tutorial/security.md

             type: 'step',

             // use ase description
-            description: 'Check if the Item is valid',
+            description: 'Check if the User is valid',

             // total step execution time in nanosecods
             elapsedTime: 208201n ,